 Your health and wellness are important for your academic success and personal development.
 Visit Health Services to learn how to improve health or recover quickly from illness or injury.

-- There is no fee for services performed in our office beyond the $5 charge each semester on your college bill (outside lab tests, prescriptions and referrals are costs to you).
+- There is no fee for services performed in our office beyond the $5 charge each semester on your college bill (however, outside lab tests, prescriptions and referrals are costs to you).

 - Medical services received in Health Services are not a substitute for care by your primary health care provider, who knows your health conditions best.
 Students may be referred back to their primary care provider to ensure continuity of care.

-- Open all summer for RN appointments, M-F from 9am-3:30pm, for minor illnesses and injuries, MMR's, TB tests, and athletic and health program clearances.
+- Professional RN appointments all year for illnesses and minor injuries, MMR's, TB tests, and athletic and health program clearances.